How can anyone ever be prepared when landing in the UK, for detainment at Heathrow Airport for 6 hours?

 Free to go!

-The Interview Officer didn’t like the fact that in the last 2 years, I have been out of Australia more time than in.
+The interviewing officer didn’t like the fact that in the last 2 years, I have been out of Australia more time than in my country.

 Since when did long-term travelling become a criminal offence and not in the country of your origin?